 Confidential business information stored on hard drives, flash drives and discs can be a frequent target for thieves.
 We can also securely destroy data storage devices of all shapes and sizes as part of our services.Get in touch

 WEEE Waste recycling

 We can collect redundant IT equipment and other electronic (WEEE) waste for reuse or recycling.
 Reconomy will also make sure that every collection is not at risk of confidential information being released.
 All equipment is securely wiped to HMG Infosec 5 Baseline/Enhanced standard and thoroughly tested to ensure no data is retrievable.Find out more

 Want some help deciding what you need?
 Please fill in the below form and one of our team will contact you.
 Alternatively, call us on 0800 074 1533

-Two important laws related to confidential waste disposal are the Data Protection Act 1998 and the General Data Protection Regulation (GDPR).
-The Data Protection Act requires companies to use specialist confidential waste disposal services for managing confidential wastepaper.
+Two important laws related to confidential waste are the Data Protection Act 1998 and the General Data Protection Regulation (GDPR).
+The Data Protection Act requires companies to use specialist confidential waste management services for shredding confidentially.
 GDPR extends the protection of personal data to electronically held information as well.
 Non-compliance with these regulations can lead to fines and legal action.